Howardohyea/MT-Clone-/README.md

 # MT-Clone-
 This is a platforming game using Minecraft textures.

-Note: this fork from the original (https://github.com/jimmy-gnahz/MT-Clone-) will act like a dev build, while I will push versions that are confirmed to be stable to the main project
+Note: this fork from the original (https://github.com/jimmy-gnahz/MT-Clone-), and this fork will act like a dev build.
+I will push versions of this fork that are confirmed to be working to the main project.